siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 4. FindOutput4.java

-# Package :  com.sid.find_output_programs
+# Package :  com.sid.multithreading
 -------------------------------------------
 1. PrintEvenOddNumberUsingThread.java
 =>	Problem statement - Write a program to print even and odd number using threads

+2. WaitSleepMethodDemo.java
+=>	Problem statement - Java program to demonstrate the difference between wait and sleep